Edward G. Chace: Fuel and financial industry

-Chase served as an assistant director of the Distribution Division of the United States Fuel Administration's Rhode Island state office.
+Chace served as an assistant director of the Distribution Division of the United States Fuel Administration's Rhode Island state office.
 His brother, Malcolm Chace, headed the office.
 Established during World War I, the FFA managed conservation of U.S. energy resources under the Food and Fuel Control Act.
 It also established Daylight saving time.
 During his career, Chace also served as a director and president of Westminster Bank of Rhode Island.

 Family

-Chase married Christine MacLeod Chace on October 17, 1906.
+Chace married Christine MacLeod Chace on October 17, 1906.
 They had four daughters: Christine Chace Wallace, Eliza Chace Collins, Jessie Chace Hogg, and Margaret Chace.